Note: Depending on your workspace type, this article may refer to Aha! record types differently than your team does.

 Key roles involved in the portfolio planning process typically include the following:

 - Portfolio Manager - ownership for strategy at the portfolio level and planning and prioritizing the content to be included in the release.
-The portfolio planning process may align program managers to review proposed features from the product teams by strategic initiatives such as safety, compliance, localization, etc.
+The portfolio planning process may align program managers to review proposed features from the teams by strategic initiatives such as safety, compliance, localization, etc.

 - PMO - responsible for project and process management components of the portfolio release from planning through execution and delivery.

-Create your product hierarchy
+Create your workspace hierarchy

-Define strategy for the portfolio and products
+Define strategy for the portfolio and workspaces

 Establish standard templates and processes

 It is important for the portfolio manager and PMO to establish consistency with templates and processes that will be followed by all involved in the planning process.
-This provides a level of fairness for the individual product teams and makes the planning process easier to manage.
+This provides a level of fairness for the individual teams and makes the planning process easier to manage.
 Common templates should be established for the following:

 - Scorecards - all initiatives and features should be measured against the same criteria.
 More details on this follow.